Peter-L-SVK/PyLine/README.md

 ---

-_Created by Peter Leukanič in 2018 - A simple editor for when you need to edit text files quickly without leaving the terminal. (not a propper app yet)_
+_Created by Peter Leukanič in 2018 - A simple editor for when you need to edit text files quickly without leaving the terminal. _